charleschen-ml/eic-llm/README.md

 #### [Step 6] Does this phenomenon align with the observations in Double-Win Quant (ICML’21)?
 If not, what could be the potential reasons?
 - In ICML’21, the authors found that
   - Low-precision models (e.g. 8-bit) were more robust to adversarial perturbations than full-precision (32-bit) ones
   - The explanation was that quantization induces gradient masking or saturation, which makes it harder for attackers to find effective perturbations
 - Adversarial attack candidates
   - Simple: Replace common words with typos (used in my experiment)
   - LM-attack: dependency issues
   - Textfooler: works only with LM’s with classification heads
 - Below shows the accuracy scores after adversarial attack.
   - The accuracy scores degraded significantly under attack.
-Interestingly though, the trend remained similar to previously unattacked scores
+Interestingly though, the trend remained similar to previously unattacked scores.
   - This could be due to differences between vision and language modeling.
 <p align="center">
   <img src="images/adversary-em.png" alt="adversary-em" width="400"/>
   <img src="images/adversary-f1.png" alt="adversary-f1" width="400"/>